Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 Existing Features

+* Javascript Memory game built using html, css and javascript.
+* 18 tiles to choose from making 9 matching pairs.
 * 4 Difficulty Settings - User can choose between 4 different difficulty settings to test their skills.
 Easy, Medium, Hard and Ultra.
-* Javascript Memory game built using html, css and javascript.
+* Each setting goes down in increments of 10 tries.
+So you get 40 tries on Easy, down to just 10 tries on Ultra difficulty.
+* Before the game starts we strongly advise reading the Rules.
+* Click the Rules button and a new page will open with the full game rules.
+* The user is required to select a difficulty setting before starting the game.
+If no difficulty is selected, the default is EASY mode, but only after RESTART has been pressed.
-* The game starts automatically once the first tile is selected.
-Once all tiles have successfully been matched, the game is finished.
+* The game starts only when the RESTART button is pressed.
+* Once all tiles have successfully been matched within the set amount of tries, the game is finished and the user wins the game.
-* The game will end if you take too many turns and don't complete matching all the pairs.
-This depends on the difficulty setting.
+* The user will be eliminated if they go over the amount of tries available as per difficulty setting chosen.
+* Above the game grid the user can see in real-time how many tries they have remaining to complete the game.
-* An alert will trigger at the end of each game, when you have run out of turns or how many tries it took you.
+* A message will trigger at the end of each game to let the user know if they have either ran out of tries, and have been eliminated or if they completed it within the amount of tries.
+It will then tell the user how many tries it took them.
 * Social links at the bottom of the page to keep in touch.
 * Bug link at the bottom of the page to report any bugs in the game or on the website.
-* Optimised for mobile and screen sizes up to 1600px.
+* Compatibility issues with screen sizes below 480px.
+Will support screens up to 2560px wide.
+* RULES button will take th euser to the corresponding page.
+* BACK button will return the user back to the main game home page.
-* Restart button to shuffle cards and create a new game board.
+* RESTART button will shuffle the cards and create a new game board.
-* Logo refreshes page.
-* Rules!!!
-Becasue we have to have rules right.
 * Wireframe designed in Balsamiq.

 <img width="779" alt="Balsamiq" src="https://user-images.githubusercontent.com/82841138/143666692-6433e804-9e49-4798-94d1-324ed1e47a2c.png">